Rogers Communications Review 2026: Coverage, Performance & Service Evolution

 If reliability, bundled services, and national coverage are a priority, Rogers is a strong option.
 Pricing perceptions remain a consideration for many Canadians.

-Rogers enters 2025 as a significantly larger and more influential company than it was just a few years ago.
+Rogers enters 2026 as a significantly larger and more influential company than it was just a few years ago.
+Ranked #11 among Canada’s Top 100 Brands in 2026, the company continues to strengthen its position as a national telecommunications and media leader.
 The Rogers–Shaw merger expanded its network, subscriber base, and regional influence.
 Its sports and media assets continue to provide unique advantages, while enterprise and IoT services open new avenues for growth.

 However, the company still faces core challenges: maintaining affordability, rebuilding trust, managing integration complexity, and defending its position against aggressive competitors.
 Despite these pressures, Rogers retains substantial strengths—national scale, strong media assets, expanding fibre and 5G capabilities, and growing enterprise demand.